AcalaNetwork/truffle-tutorials/EVM/README.md

       it("should revert if trying to transfer maintainer of 0x0", async function () {
         await truffleAssert.reverts(
           instance.transferMaintainer(NULL_ADDRESS, user, { from: deployer }),
-          "EVM: the contract_address is the zero address" );
+          "EVM: the contractAddress is the zero address" );
       });

       it("should revert when trying to transfer maintainer to 0x0 address", async function () {
         await truffleAssert.reverts(
           instance.transferMaintainer(contract.address, NULL_ADDRESS, { from: deployer }),
-          "EVM: the new_maintainer is the zero address" );
+          "EVM: the newMaintainer is the zero address" );
       });
 ```